Ahmed-Gomaa1/Stocks-Data-Pipeline-and-Dashboard/README.md

 ## Technical Components

-### 1. Airflow DAG
+### 1. Airflow DAGS
-- Schedule: Daily at 12 AM UTC
+- Schedule: Daily at 12 AM UTC For Dag1 for get data and transformed then loaded in snowflake database
-- Tasks:
-  - `get_data`: Fetches and processes stock data
-  - `save_data`: Loads processed data into Snowflake
+- Schedule: Daily at 13 AM UTC For Dag2 for load new daily data in fact and dimension tables

 ### 2. Data Model
 The pipeline collects and stores the following data points:
 - Trading Date